Skip to content

 Merge conflicts occur when multiple authors edit the same content or when one developer deletes a file while another developer was making changes on it.
 To solve this problem developers work in isolated branches.
 The git merge command is responsible for combining isolated branches and resolving conflicting edits.

-Git makes the merging process easier unlike most version control systems.
-Git even can automatically integrate new changes.
+Git makes the merging process easier than most version control systems.
+Git can automatically integrate new changes in many cases.
 But in the cases of conflicts, Git cannot automatically figure out what version is correct.
 It marks the file as being conflicted and stops the merging process.

 mergeconflicts

-Conflicts can arise at two points: at the start of the merge process or during it.
+Errors can occur at two points: at the start of the merge process or during it.
+Note that these are typically caused by uncommitted local changes rather than actual content conflicts.

 Merge failure on start

-Git fails to start a merge because the pending changes in the working directory or staging area of the project should be written over by the commits being merged in.
+Git fails to start a merge because the pending changes in the working directory or staging area of the project would be overwritten by the commits being merged in.
 This happens because of pending local changes.
 To take control over the local state, the git stash, git checkout, git commit and git reset commands are used.
 The following message will show up when an error occurs on start:

 Failure during merge